archeranimesh/pelicanBlog/content/articles/pelican/pelican-settings-files.md

 We had used the `pelican-quickstart` to generate this blog, when we use this command, we get a pre-configured `pelicanconf.py` and a `publishconf.py` files.
 This have the bare basic configuration to be used based on the questions we answered on the options.

-These files basically contains the settings identifier for the pelican blog, all the setting identifiers are in all-caps, and the values numbers (5, 20, etc.), booleans (True, False, None, etc.), dictionaries, or tuples should not be enclosed in quotation marks.
+These files basically contains the setting's identifier for the pelican blog, all the setting identifiers are in all-caps, and the values numbers (5, 20, etc.), Boolean (True, False, None, etc.), dictionaries, or tuples should not be enclosed in quotation marks.

 `pelicanconf.py` is used to generate the site locally and tested over [localhost:8000](http://localhost:8000/).
 The basic `pelicanconf.py` would look like this.